Jul 16, 2010

 Tuatara: Living Fossils

-New Zealand's Living Fossil: The Sole Survivor
+New Zealand's Living Fossil: The Evolution and Genomic Secrets of the Tuatara

-The tuatara is New Zealand's famous gift to the world, scientifically revered because it is the only survivor of an ancient group of reptiles that roamed the earth at the same time as dinosaurs.
+The tuatara is New Zealand's famous gift to the world, scientifically revered because it is the sole survivor of an ancient group of reptiles that roamed the earth alongside the earliest dinosaurs.
+To call them "lizards" is a common error; they belong to a distinct order called Rhynchocephalia (beak-heads).

 Tuatara lizard from New Zealand

-Physiological Marvels: The Third Eye
+Physiological Marvels: The Third Eye and DNA Architecture

 A Diet of Opportunity

 Tuatara are famous for feeding on the New Zealand weta, a giant flightless cricket that is an ideal meal for this nocturnal hunter.
+However, they are opportunistic carnivores that prey on a wide variety of invertebrates, including beetles, crickets, and spiders.

 Their unique dentition aids this diet: they have two rows of teeth on the top jaw and one on the bottom.
 When they bite, the bottom row slides between the top two, creating a shearing mechanism perfect for sawing through the hard exoskeletons of insects.
+Their diet also consists of frogs, lizards, and even their own young (cannibalism is a known threat in dense populations).

 Tuatara eating a weta